Prevention and management of acute kidney injury (acute renal failure) in children

 - University of Cincinnati College of Medicine

 Acute kidney injury (AKI) is defined as the abrupt loss of kidney function that results in a decline in glomerular filtration rate (GFR), retention of urea and other nitrogenous waste products, and dysregulation of extracellular volume and electrolytes.
 The term AKI has largely replaced acute renal failure (ARF), as it more clearly defines renal dysfunction as a continuum rather than a discrete finding of failed kidney function.
+Pediatric AKI presents with a wide range of clinical manifestations from a minimal elevation in serum creatinine to anuric renal failure, arises from multiple causes, and occurs in a variety of clinical settings.

-PREVENTION OF ACUTE KIDNEY INJURY (AKI)
+PREVENTION OF ACUTE KIDNEY INJURY

 Proven measures — General measures to prevent AKI include: